Manipulated Controlled And Responding Variables

 3. The Controlled Variables: Maintaining Consistency

 Controlled variables are all the other factors in the experiment that are kept constant throughout the experiment.
 These variables could potentially influence the responding variable, but the scientist actively works to prevent them from doing so.
-Maintaining consistent controlled variables is crucial to ensure that any observed changes in the responding variable are truly due to the manipulation of the independent variable, and not due to other extraneous factors.
+Maintaining consistent controlled variables is crucial to make sure any observed changes in the responding variable are truly due to the manipulation of the independent variable, and not due to other extraneous factors.
 Careful control of extraneous variables increases the validity and reliability of the experimental results.

 Examples (continuing from above):